Oakwell Hall: Parkland

 Oakwell Hall Country Park is the most northerly accredited country park in England.
-Within the 110 acre of parkland are many diverse habitats: woodland, streams, pasture land, ponds and bridleways.
+Within the 110 acre of parkland are many diverse habitats: woodland, streams, pastureland, ponds and bridleways.
 Nature trail marker indicate several walks around the park.
 Information points give details of the flora and fauna.
 One walk out of the park leads to the site of the Battle of Adwalton Moor and another to Red House (now closed).

-Colliery Field, the pasture land in the middle of the park was the site of the spoil heaps of Gomersal Colliery which closed in the 1970s.
+Colliery Field, the pastureland in the middle of the park was the site of the spoil heaps of Gomersal Colliery, which closed in the 1970s.
 The nutrient-poor soil has been reseeded with meadow plants such as red clover, ox-eye daisy, self heal and yellow rattle.
 The nectar-rich flowers attract insects, particularly bumblebees.
 The field is sometimes used for historical English Civil War battle re-enactments, horse shows and country fairs.

-Colliery pond was created when the National Coal Board constructed a concrete road to facilitate tipping.
+Colliery Pond was created when the National Coal Board constructed a concrete road to facilitate tipping.
 The road is concealed beneath the grass and acts as a dam.
 Water plants include water forget-me-not, bogbean and purple loosestrife.
 Large numbers of creatures are attracted to the pond, such as toads, moorhens, smooth newts, swan mussels plus varieties of damselfly and dragonfly.

-Nova Meadow is damp area containing moisture loving plants including lady's smock, common tussock grass, meadowsweet, ragged robin and yellow flag iris.
+Nova Meadow is damp area containing moisture-loving plants including lady's smock, common tussock grass, meadowsweet, ragged robin and yellow flag iris.
 A pond was created in 2003 to attract wildlife and the southern part of the meadow has reverted to scrubland creating a habitat for yellowhammers and linnets.
 In autumn it attracts thrushes, fieldfares and redwings which feed on the hawthorn berries.

 Much of Nova Wood was coppiced for pit props for Gomersal Colliery but the trees have regrown to produce multi-stemmed sessile oaks and birch.
 Nova Wood is carpeted by bluebells during spring and is a habitat for summer migrant birds such as chiffchaff and blackcap.

 Nova Beck is one of two streams that run through Oakwell, both running north to south.
 Nova Beck forms the western boundary of Nova Wood and flows through areas of wildflowers.
 Many of the species present such as yellow archangel, wood anemone and wild garlic are good indicators of ancient woodland.
 Hard shield fern, red campion and herb bennet grow in abundance.

 Oakwell Beck winds its course along the southern boundary of Colliery Field.
 Along its length are exposed coal seams and fossilized 'ripples' from ancient seas.
 It does not support the same diversity of plants as Nova Beck, but in spring and early summer, the wooded areas are thick with wild garlic, lesser celandine and bistort.
-Occasional patches of lords and ladies survive in shadier parts. ash, alder and willow make up the majority of the tree cover and provide habitat for tawny owls.
+Occasional patches of lords and ladies survive in shadier parts.
+Ash, alder and willow make up the majority of the tree cover and provide habitat for tawny owls.